Skip to main content

 Shelly is passionate about sharing the tools that continuously help her land in presence, release negativity and realign with her true essence of love and joy.
 She whole-heartedly believes in the infinite healing abilities of Yoga, Reiki and Meditation.
 Join Shelly for practice on the mat, invite peace and ease into your world with a Reiki session and ask her about malas as a meditation tool. shellygrande.com

-• Sue Bielski
+• Sue Blackwell

-Sue Bielski
+Sue Blackwell

 Chair Yoga for Seniors, Yoga for Recovery